sebilune/cells-sim/README.md

 - **Position** `(x, y)`: Its coordinates in the 2D space.
 - **Velocity** `(vx, vy)`: Its speed and direction of movement.
-- **Type**: Red, green, blue, yellow, cyan, or magenta.
+- **Type**: Red, Green, Blue, Yellow, Cyan, or Magenta.

 ### Rules of Interaction

-The core of the simulation's emergent behavior lies in a `6x6` interaction matrix.
-This matrix defines the fundamental laws of the simulated space, specifying the nature of the force between any two particle types.
-For a particle of color `A` and a particle color of `B`, the matrix contains a value, `n`, that dictates their interaction.
+The simulation's emergent behavior lies in a `6x6` interaction matrix.
+This matrix defines the core laws of the simulated space, specifying the nature of the force between any two particle types.
+For a particle of type `A` and a particle of type `B`, the matrix contains a value `n`, that dictates their interaction.

 - If `n` is **positive**, the force is **attractive**, pulling the particles together.
 - If `n` is **negative**, the force is **repulsive**, pushing them apart.

 The magnitude of this interaction coefficient determines the strength of the force.
 At the start of each simulation, or when the rules are randomized, this matrix is populated with random values between -1 and 1.
-This randomization creates a vast landscape of possible worlds, each with its own unique physics, leading to an incredible diversity of emergent patterns.
+This randomization creates a landscape of possible worlds, leading to an almost infinite diversity of patterns.

 <!-- TODO: Add an image here showing the 6x6 grid of the rules matrix, perhaps with colors indicating attraction (warm colors like red/yellow) and repulsion (cool colors like blue/purple). -->